qingyunyao/GroupExam/README.md

 I am using a mac

-I finally succeed by doing the following
+I finally succeed by doing the following.
+Just in case you have the same problem.

 ### Set CRAN mirror (essential)